Physics-informed diffusion models in spectral space: Related Work

-\paragraph{Diffusion models for PDEs.} Other approaches use diffusion models to generate PDE solutions without physics-informed losses.
-FunDPS~\cite{Yao2025a,Mammadov2024} extends DPS to function-space-valued diffusion processes, providing a rigorous theoretical foundation for the solution of inverse problems with diffusion models in function spaces.
+\paragraph{Diffusion models for PDEs.} Other approaches use diffusion models to generate \PDE\ solutions without physics-informed losses.
+FunDPS~\cite{Yao2025a,Mammadov2024} extends \DPS\ to function-space-valued diffusion processes, providing a rigorous theoretical foundation for the solution of inverse problems with diffusion models in function spaces.
 Several methods incorporate neural operators into the denoiser architecture~\cite{Oommen2024,Hu2024,Yang2023}.
-The wavelet diffusion neural operator of Hu et al.~\cite{Hu2024} considers diffusions in the space of wavelet coefficients and is thus related to our spectral approach but targets functions with abrupt changes rather than ensuring smoothness.
-Additional diffusion-based PDE methods that do not employ physics-informed losses or function-space formulations include~\cite{Li2024a,Shysheya2024}.
+Wavelet diffusion neural operator \cite{Hu2024} considers diffusions in the space of wavelet coefficients and is thus related to our spectral approach but targets functions with abrupt changes rather than ensuring smoothness.
+Additional diffusion-based \PDE\ methods that do not employ physics-informed losses or function-space formulations include~\citet{Li2024a,Shysheya2024}.

 \paragraph{Diffusion models in infinite-dimensional function spaces.} A growing body of work extends diffusion models to infinite-dimensional function spaces.
-Spectral diffusion processes~\cite{Phillips2022} formulate diffusions in the space of spectral coefficients, similar to our approach, however without the data-dependent scaling that ensures regularity throughout the diffusion process. \cite{Kerrigan2023} generalizes discrete-time diffusion models~\cite{Ho2020} to infinite-dimensional function spaces, explicitly considering diffusion processes over functions with prescribed Sobolev regularity. \cite{Pidstrigach2024,Hagemann2023,Lim2023,Franzese2023,Lim2025} develop continuous-time diffusion models in infinite-dimensional function spaces, with particular attention to consistency across discretization levels. \cite{Na2025} generalizes the probability-flow ODE to infinite-dimensional function spaces.
+Spectral diffusion processes~\cite{Phillips2022} formulate diffusion in the space of spectral coefficients, similar to our approach, however without the data-dependent scaling that ensures regularity throughout the diffusion process. \citet{Kerrigan2023} generalize discrete-time diffusion models~\cite{Ho2020} to infinite-dimensional function spaces, explicitly considering diffusion processes over functions with prescribed Sobolev regularity. \citet{Pidstrigach2024,Hagemann2023,Lim2023,Franzese2023,Lim2025} develop continuous-time diffusion models in infinite-dimensional function spaces, with particular attention to consistency across discretization levels. \citet{Na2025} generalizes the probability-flow \ODE\ to infinite-dimensional function spaces.